- Family and Parenting

 Some people wanting bronzed baby shoes choose to have them mounted as bookends or want a portrait stand included as a means of showing off the future heirlooms.
 Again, prices vary depending upon each person's wishes.

 My brother Jim was born 17 months after my brother John.
-Little Jimmy is pictured to the right.
+Little Jimmy is pictured below.

 My parents had three little ones all in less than six years and certainly had their hands full!